 We have new loves, and the things that we used to love are suddenly the source of our greatest guilt.

 We feel bad for sleeping in.
-We feel selfish for asking for a hall pass to go to yoga on Saturday morning.
+We blame ourselves for not doing enough for our families.
 And we squeeze time with our friends into the spaces between loads of laundry, grocery shopping, and carpools.

 This is not me complaining–I know I am blessed.
 This is me observing that moms have a hard time defining boundaries.

 I know I do.
 And I’ve talked to enough mom friends to know that I’m not alone.

 This is why I am such a huge proponent of yoga for moms.
 It helps us accept that taking care of ourselves is not selfish…it’s actually the most selfless thing we can do.

 Yoga keeps us grounded in reality.
 Regular practice teaches us to observe our thoughts, determine which ones are valid, and reject the ones that are false.
 It also makes us stronger, wiser, and more flexible…literally and figuratively.

 We ultimately learn to flip the question.
 Instead of:

 Is it selfish to take time away from my family to work out?